DunZhang/DomainSpecificThesaurus/README.rst

 Introduction
 ------------

-**DomainThesaurus** is a python package offering a techniques of extracting domain-specific thesaurus which is commonly used in *Natural Language Processing*.
+**DomainThesaurus** is a python package offering a technique of extracting domain-specific thesaurus which is commonly used in *Natural Language Processing*.
 Here is one item of generated thesaurus::